Adding solar to your campsite is one of the easiest and efficient ways to power your appliances and get extra power back into your batteries.

 - Regular campers with 4×4 or camper trailer: For maximum convenience, solar blankets are the way to go.
 Solar blankets are lighter, watt for watt, than the solar panels and are much smaller when folded up, making them easier to store.
 At the same time, if budget is an issue, solar blankets might not be for you.
 They are generally more expensive (though prices are starting to drop!).
 The Redarc 112W Solar Blanket Amorphous Cells is a popular high end solar blanket.
 However, if it’s value for money you’re after, Baintechhas it covered.
 With high efficiency monocrystalline cells, the Baintech solar blankets provide more watts per dollar.
 Baintech offers three solar blanket sizes: 120W, 180W and a massive 300W!

 - Grey nomads and full-time travellers: Fixed panels are the best option – they’re cost effective, simple to set up and easy to use.
 No need to pack down and set up every time you move campsites.
 But you compromise on flexibility as you will need to park in full sunlight to get the best results.
 A better option might be to have fixed panels with an additional solar blanket or portable solar panels to top up your battery.
-The Enerdrive 2 x150W Fixed Solar Panel, Twin Pack is the most popular fixed panel in our range.
+The Enerdrive 2 x150W Fixed Solar Panel, Twin Pack is the most popular fixed panel in our range and comes with a huge 5 year warranty!

 Need helping choosing a caravan solar panel size?
 Click here to use our solar panel calculator.